dung-phan/digital-class-frontend/README.md

 ## What this project is about

 This is my own attempt to build a full stack React app for 4 days.
+Note: For the purpose of demonstration, the authentication and validation from users have been removed (codes been commented out)

 ## Table of contents: